peteroupc/html3dutil/doc/tutorial-camera.md

 **`MathUtil.mat4ortho(left, right, bottom, top, near, far)`**

-This method returns a 4x4 matrix that adjusts the coordinate system for an orthographic projection.
+This method returns a 4 &times; 4 matrix that adjusts the coordinate system for an orthographic projection.

 * `left` - Leftmost coordinate of the 3D view.
 * `right` - Rightmost coordinate of the 3D view.